 I have been vegan for only one and a half months but I already have noticed positive changes.
 I have always suffered from anxiety and depression but since becoming vegan I feel much calmer and more content.
 I also sleep very deeply now whereas before changing to a vegan diet I would wake up in the night sweating and often wouldn’t sleep very well.
 Having read an article by Dr Elizabeth Blackburn about changes that can happen after three months of a vegan diet, I hope that further positive changes may happen for me and I hope that this is only the start of an improvement in my health and well-being.

 10 years ago, I was diagnosed with prostate cancer.
 A year after having my prostate removed, the cancer came back.
 Compelled to find an answer to the ‘why’ behind the unhealthy cellular growth, and a more holistic response, my wife Lisa and I dove into the medical research.
 After hundreds of hours of reading, we came out the other end convinced of the power of plants, and we began a slow transition to a plant-based diet.
 Both growing up in Italian families, a diet of rich meats and cheeses was part of our heritage; but faced with the stark reality of the cancer diagnosis, we were willing to make a drastic change.
 Our journey began slowly; first vegetarian, then digging deeper and transitioning to a whole food, plant-based diet.
 In addition to feeling better, all of my test markers confirmed that my cancer growth had halted and we were achieving better health by nearly every metric.
 The key for me was the highly concentrated source of sulforaphane that microgreens offer.
 Numerous research studies show that sulforaphane inhibits growth pathways in breast, bladder and prostate cancer.
-We started growing our own and have become such advocates of their value that we started our own business to provide education and resources for others to harness the power of fresh seeds and sprouts from their own windows
+We started growing our own and have become such advocates of their value that we started our own business to provide education and resources for others to harness the power of fresh seeds and sprouts from their own windows.

 I have suffered from two main health problems during my life, rheumatoid arthritis and being overweight.
 The first, rheumatoid arthritis was diagnosed at just 18 months.
 I have spent much of my life taking drugs, attending physiotherapy and hydrotherapy just to stay mobile.
 During ‘flare-up’ periods I needed help even to get out of bed and yet at quiet periods I was able to walk reasonable distances and even take part in aerobics classes.

 My other health problem was being overweight, this was partially due to restrictions in mobility but also poor nutrition.
 I became a vegetarian aged thirteen but replaced meat with cheese.
 Later on in my life, having my daughter made me really ‘look’ at our diet and change it to include plenty of fruit and vegetables.
 Going vegan was not as difficult as we thought it would be.
-We learnt to cook new things and found replacements for our favourite foods.
+We learned to cook new things and found replacements for our favourite foods.
 A major benefit for me and totally unexpected has been the considerable reduction in pain from my arthritis, so much so that I no longer need any medication.
 It’s fantastic but I can’t help but feel annoyed that despite all medical evidence no doctor or specialist ever passed this information on to either myself or my parents.
 I had a happy childhood but there were things I missed out on – climbing trees, riding a bike – and I’m left with deformed joints.
 I can’t help but wonder, would it have been a different story if I’d stopped having dairy as a child?

 In my late thirties I began to get wheezy and chesty.
 I also had a near-constant cold.
 I was prescribed a brown ‘preventer’ inhaler and a blue ‘reliever’ inhaler, both of which I used regularly.